(Originally posted December 2017; Updated November 2022)

 So I thought and thought…

-If you are interested in the original step-by-step instructions for what I did, you can find them at this link –> Tutorial to Hang Lights on Pillars.
+If you are interested in the original step-by-step instructions for what I did, you can find them at this link –> Steps to Hang Lights on Columns.
+NOTE: Read on for some additional improvements made the next year!

 Look at these Christmas Lights on the columns!